webplatform/docs/concepts/programming/programming_basics/index.md

 ==== Objects ====

 If you have a collection of items that need more detailed descriptions than just a running number, then an Array won’t quite give what you need, and you’ll need to create an object.
-Objects are constructs in programming that represent or model real things, such a people, vehicles or tools.
+Objects are constructs in programming that represent or model real things, such as people, vehicles or tools.

 Objects are a big and very clever and versatile part of programming and explaining them in detail here would be beyond the scope of this article.
 Let’s just say that an object is a thing that has several properties.
 Say for example you have a person object; you can define the different properties by appending them with a dot: